joaopaivaa/joaopaivaa.github.io/index.md

 ## Maringá Housing Prices

-Dashboard developed to assist in decision-making to purchase real estate in the city of Maringá - Brazil.
-The project is also composed by the ETL of 3 real estate agencies websites.
+Dashboard created to support decision-making for real estate purchases in the city of Maringá, Brazil.
+The project also includes ETL pipelines built from three real estate agency websites.

 Applied tools: Power BI and Python.